tomlam0828/Dice/README.md

-# React-Burger
+# Rolling Dice

-This application allows the users to build their own burger by adding the ingredient, we use store all the ingredients data to the firebase.
-The application is still optimizing the user interface and the user experience, we make sure we are providing the best options to all the users.
+This application is built by vanilla Javascript, the user can easily hands on this game.

 ## Getting Started